brimdata/zui/docs/Remote-zqd.md

    | **macOS**     | `/Applications/Brim.app/Contents/Resources/app/zdeps` |
    | **Linux**     | `/usr/lib/brim/resources/app/zdeps`                   |

-Now that we know Brim is simply connecting to `zqd` locally, we can vary this approach to instead start a remote `zqd` and connect to it to access the logs and packet captures stored there.
+Now that we know Brim is simply connecting to `zqd` locally, nexy we'll vary this approach to instead start a remote `zqd` and connect to it to access the logs and packet captures stored there.

 # Starting a remote `zqd`